-Looking for another vegan and Paleo dessert recipe?
-Try these Paleo Almond Joy from Beaming Baker.
+Are you looking for another vegan and Paleo dessert recipe?
+Try these almond flour banana muffins, caramel coconut cookies, or Paleo almond joy from Beaming Baker.

 For the filling:

 - 5 tablespoons maple syrup

 - ⅛ teaspoon sea salt